open-fsharp/open-fsharp.github.io/cfp/workshop.md

 					</div>
                     <p>Open FSharp aims to have content that is attractive both for beginners, and for experienced F# developers.
 We will have an equal amount of workshops for each.
 When making your submission, please specify whether you intend this workshop to be:</p>
                     <p><strong>Deep dive</strong>: Please have a basic knowledge of F# and want to dive into a specific topic for a full day workshop.</p>
-                    <p><strong>Taster</strong>: They are not that familiar yet with the topic or the language, but they want a taste of what can be done it.</p>
+                    <p><strong>Taster</strong>: They are not that familiar yet with the topic or the language, but they want a taste of what can be done with it.</p>
 				</div><!-- /.conference-main -->
                 <div class="conference-main">
 					<div class="section-head">